 ...And much more!

-School Liaison Officers are available to assist all service members and their families with school-related questions.
-Visit our Directory for contact information or for program updates and assistance.
+School Liaisons are available to assist all service members and their families with school-related questions.
+Visit our Directory for contact information or program updates and assistance.

 • Families move an average of every 2.9 years